Bohol in 5 Days: What to See and What Not to Miss in the Pearl of the Visayas

 Cycloscope are proud users of the best touring bikes in the world

-Maybe because this was our first real impact with the rural Philippines, we developed a strong affection for this beautiful island.
-I think it’s really a no-miss destination for a proper tour of the Philippines.
+Maybe because this was our first real encounter with rural Philippines, we developed a strong affection for this beautiful island.
+Bohol is, in our opinion, an unmissable destination for anyone wanting to explore the country beyond the usual tourist trail.

-Bohol is part of the Central Visayas province and is inhabited by around 1.3 million people.
-It is one of the most popular destinations in the Philippines, mainly for the Chocolate Hills and Panglao Island, but there’s really much more on this island.
+Bohol is part of the Central Visayas and is home to around 1.3 million people.
+It is one of the Philippines’ most popular destinations—mainly thanks to the Chocolate Hills and Panglao Island—but there is far more to discover once you move away from the hotspots.

 Tagbilaran City

-Boats from Cebu and other islands all arrive and depart from the port of Tagbilaran, Bohol’s chaotic, small capital town.
+All ferries from Cebu and other islands arrive at the port of Tagbilaran, Bohol’s small and chaotic capital.

 Our bicycle trip in Bohol – the route